Heifetz Alums Awarded Avery Fisher Career Grants

 At this vital moment in time, please consider renewing your support of the Heifetz Institute, and its unique values and vision.

 Though the challenges presented by the global pandemic cannot be understated, with your help we are dedicated and determined to continue the Institute’s vital role in shaping the lives and future careers of young musicians like Rachell and Zlatomir, who have the the power to Communicate – Engage – Inspire even in these trying times.

-Enjoy some fine performances on the Heifetz stage from Rachell and Zlatomir over the years:
+Enjoy some great performances on the Heifetz stage from Rachell and Zlatomir over the years: